100th Anniversary of the Chinese Communist Party: Speech by Xi Jinping

-Later, General Secretary Xi Jinping delivered an hour-long speech in which he specifically declared the realization of the first of the Two Centenaries' goals.
+Later, CCP general secretary Xi Jinping delivered an hour-long speech in which he specifically declared the realization of the first of the Two Centenaries' goals.
 In his speech, Xi coined the phrase "whole-process people's democracy" and tied the concept to "common prosperity."

-While Xi warned during his speech that "any foreign force who attempted to bully China would find their heads broken and bashed bloody against the great wall of steel forged by the blood and flesh of 1.4 billion Chinese people", the official translation used the analogy "on a collision course with a great wall of steel".
-Xi praised the Communist Party, saying that there would be no new China without it, and it had "profoundly transformed the advancement of the Chinese nation ... [being] ... the foundation and lifeblood of the party and the country, and the crux upon which the interests and wellbeing of all Chinese people depend."

-With respect to Taiwan, he stressed the need to "crush any Taiwan independence", reiterating the adherence to the one China principle and the 1992 Consensus, and the goal of completing unification, although the People's Republic of China has never ruled over the island.
+While Xi stated that "any foreign force who attempted to bully China would find their heads broken and bashed bloody against the great wall of steel forged by the blood and flesh of 1.4 billion Chinese people", imagery drawn from the national anthem, March of the Volunteers.
+The official translation used the analogy "on a collision course with a great wall of steel".
+Xi praised the CCP, saying that there would be no new China without it, and it had "profoundly transformed the advancement of the Chinese nation ... [being] ... the foundation and lifeblood of the party and the country, and the crux upon which the interests and wellbeing of all Chinese people depend."
+Xi stated:Any malicious attempt to separate the Chinese Communist Party from the Chinese people or to pit them against each other will never succeed!
+The Chinese communists of over 95 million will not agree!
+The Chinese population of over 1.4 billion will also not agree!With respect to Taiwan and its political status, he stressed the need to "crush any Taiwan independence", reiterating the adherence to the one China principle and the 1992 Consensus, and the stated goal of completing unification, although the People's Republic of China has never ruled over the island.
 The spokesperson of Taiwan's Presidential Office, Kolas Yotaka, retorted that the CCP ought to "grow up" and "just pick another birthday gift for itself", while the Taiwanese Mainland Affairs Council called for a democratic transition in China on the CCP's 100th anniversary.